-ANSWER: The three basic economic questions that each society must answer are (1) What goods and services are to be produced?
-(2) How are the goods and services to be produced? and (3) Who will receive the goods and services?
-The response an economy makes to the first question-what to produce depends on the goods and services a society wants.
-In a communist state, the government decides what a society wants, but in a capitalist economy, consumers are allowed to signal what products they want by way of their demands for specific commodities.
-Once an economy knows the goods a society wants, the next question the economic system must answer is how the goods and services are to be produced.
+ANSWER: The three basic economic questions that each society must answer are (1) What goods and services to be produced.
 In the end, this problem comes down to the simple question of how labor, capital, and land should be combined to produce the desired products.
 Once an economy has determined what goods and services to produce and how to produce them, it is faced with the distribution question: Who will get the resulting products?
 Distribution refers to the way an economy allocates the goods and services it produces to consumers.
 In a capitalist economy, most products are distributed through private markets.
 In a socialist economy, many goods are produced in stateowned facilities.
 Theoretically, governments in socialist economies use tax monies to subsidize producers, while governments in capitalist economies leave producers free to survive or perish on the basis of their efficiency and the quality of their products.

+Name: Class: Date: Class: Date: -------------------- -- -------- ------- --

 - 330. Explain how a free-market economy decides what to produce. - ANSWER: A free-market economy is both consumer driven and profit driven.
 In other words, producers see what goods and services buyers wish to purchase.
 If there is a strong demand for a particular product, then sellers will see an opportunity and try to fill the demand. - 331.
 Briefly describe the four types of resources used in production. - ANSWER: The four resources are land, labor, capital, and entrepreneurial ability.
 "Land" is a broad term that includes natural resources-in other words, it includes factor or gifts of nature below, on, and above the land.
 Human resources are called labor, while human-made resources such as tools and machinery are called capital.
-The ability to combine and manage these resources is called entrepreneurial ability.

-332. In a movie theater, what product is produced?
+The ability to combine and manage these resources is called entrepreneurial ability. - 332.
+In a movie theater, what product is produced?
 Give an example of capital used in the production process.
 ANSWER: A product that is produced is entertainment or the showing of movies.
-An example of capital used is the projector, building, film reels, chairs, and so forth.

-333. Suppose you are a restaurant owner.
+An example of capital used is the projector, building, film reels, chairs, and so forth. - 333.
+Suppose you are a restaurant owner.
 What is your output?
-What resources do you need and how would you classify them under the four categories?

-ANSWER: Students may offer various answers for output, from prepared meals to satisfied diners.
+What resources do you need and how would you classify them under the four categories? - ANSWER: Students may offer various answers for output, from prepared meals to satisfied diners.
 The food itself comes from land, since it is produced by nature.
 The work provided by the staff is labor.
 Capital would include things such as the stove and refrigerator.
 The knowledge of the chef in how to prepare the meals would be human capital.
-The owner, who is ultimately responsible for the smooth running of the restaurant, is the entrepreneur.

-334. Compare and contrast the two types of capital discussed in the chapter.
-When economists refer to capital, which type do they mean?

-ANSWER: Capital includes all manufactured products that are used to produce other goods and services equipment such as drill presses, blast furnaces for making steel, and other tools used in the production process.
+The owner, who is ultimately responsible for the smooth running of the restaurant, is the entrepreneur. - 334.
+Compare and contrast the two types of capital discussed in the chapter.
+When economists refer to capital, which type do they mean? - ANSWER: Capital includes all manufactured products that are used to produce other goods and services-equipment such as drill presses, blast furnaces for making steel, and other tools used in the production process.
 It also includes trucks and automobiles used by businesses as well as office equipment, such as copiers, computers, and telephones.
 Any manufactured product that is used to produce other products is included in the category of capital.
 Note that the term "capital" as used by economists refers to real capital-actual manufactured products used in the production process-not money or financial capital.
-Money and financial capital are important in that they are used to purchase the real capital that is used to create products.
+Money and financial capital are important in that they are used to purchase the real capital that is used to create products. - 335.
+Describe the role entrepreneurs play in a capitalistic economy.